 - Describe the legal, social, ethical, and economic environments of business in a global context.

 - Solve organization problems, individually and/or in teams, using quantitative, qualitative, and technology-enhanced approaches.

 - Apply knowledge of business concepts and functions in an integrated manner.

 - Apply statistical concepts to analyze data

-During the 2016-17 academic year, the Management faculty formally assessed the student learning outcomes summarized in the annual program assessment report.
-Additional details can be found in department assessment records.
+The Management faculty formally assess the student learning outcomes which is summarized in the annual program assessment report linked below.